c6o/docs/content/guides/installing-cli.md

 # Installing the CodeZero CLI

 CodeZero provides a simple CLI tool to help manage the development and testing of Kubernetes applications.
-Install the latest version globally from NPM using `npm install -g @c6o/cli`.

 ## Install the CLI